sarahhaggarty/sarahhaggarty.github.io/docs/portfolio/jekyll.markdown

 </code></pre>
 You must provide the correct path to the image.
 This path must be in reference to the current file's location.
 So if your `*.markdown` file is in the main directory of your website and your image is under `assets` then your path would be: `/assets/image.jpg`

-But if your `*.markdown` file is in a subfolder of the main directory, then to explain to Jekyll that the image folder it is looking for one directory up you must add a `../`.
+But if your `*.markdown` file is in a subfolder of the main directory, then to explain to Jekyll that the image folder it is looking for is one directory up you must add a `../`.
 For example:
 <pre><code>![](../assets/image.jpg)
 </code></pre>